|Dates / Deadlines:|

 Visa: Immigration fees will be assessed for departure/return from Guatemala as well as upon final departure from Belize.
 The current departure/re-entry fee from Guatemala is $30; departure from Belize is $20.
 Please note these fees are subject to change.
 If you are not a U.S. passport holder the requirements may be different for you.
 Please contact your consulate or the Office of International Education for more information.

 The final program cost will be determined by the number of participants, shortly after the application deadline.
 The program cost includes instructional fees, health insurance, housing, meals, cultural activities, in-country transportation, snorkeling workshop and airfare.

 Passport fees, visa fees, and personal expenses are not included in the program costs and are paid directly by the students.

-See budget sheet (above) for cost details.
+See budget sheet for cost details.
 Students taking at least 2 credits are eligible for Win-Term financial aid.
-For more information, meet with a financial aid counselor in 210 Bowman Hall
+Win-term financial aid needs to be applied for separately.
+For more information, meet with a financial aid counselor in 210 Bowman Hall.

 Faculty Leader Information